DO NOT MAIL ANYTHING TO THE PHYSICAL ADDRESS OF THE MUSUEM.

 CARIBOU MAINE 04736

-MAKE ALL CHECKS TO LMHC
+MAKE ALL CHECKS TO LAM

 We have no ATM on site and are strictly cash or check.
 Come prepared for that please.
 Nearest ATM is Caribou Or Limestone.

-WE ARE NOW OPEN FOR THE SEASON
+WE ARE OPENING FOR THE SEASON THE

 SUMMER HOURS ARE NOW BY WEEKENDS